 Mr. Towles’s first novel, Rules of Civility, which was published in 2011, was a New York Times bestseller and was named by the Wall Street Journal as one of the best books of 2011.
 The book has been translated into over 15 languages, its French translation receiving the 2012 Prix Fitzgerald.
 In the fall of 2012, the novel was optioned by Lionsgate to be made into a feature film.

 Mr. Towles’s second novel, A Gentleman in Moscow, which was published in 2016, has been on the New York Times bestseller list for over 52 weeks in hardcover and was named one of the best books of 2016 by the Chicago Tribune, the Washington Post, the Philadelphia Inquirer, the San Francisco Chronicle, and NPR.
 The book has been translated into over thirty-five languages including Russian.
-In the summer of 2017, the novel was optioned by Entertainment One and the British director, Tom Harper, to be made into a 6-8 hour miniseries starring Kenneth Branagh.
-He is also the author of the ebook You Have Arrived at Your Destination, part of Amazon's Forward collection.
-His new novel is The Lincoln Highway (Viking, October 5, 2021).
+The novel was optioned by Entertainment One, via Tom Harper’s company Popcorn Storm Pictures to be made into a 6-8 hour miniseries for Paramount+ and Showtime starring Ewan McGregor and Mary Elizabeth Winstead which will premiere in Spring 2024.

 Having worked as an investment professional for over twenty years, Mr. Towles now devotes himself full time to writing in Manhattan, where he lives with his wife and two children.